 The history of war tends to be written by those who have fought in them but, as explored through aspects of motherhood and female sexuality in this film, the shockwaves of wars have a far wider reach.
 They destroy the lives and rob the humanity of anyone who comes in contact.
 Beanpole dares to imagine such an untold story and brings it into being with astonishing artistic and intellectual rigor.
 As a sophomore feature, it’s pretty remarkable.

-Beanpole screened at the 2019 Filmfest Hamburg and opens in 2020.
+Beanpole screened at the 2019 Filmfest Hamburg and opens on January 29.